In today’s dynamic, hyper-connected business environment, having good supplier relationships is critical for success.

 Yet, the conventional approach to managing suppliers too often fails to engage on any level other than price, fails to question the buying itself or think about the context around it, and fails to effectively connect suppliers to corporate objectives.

-It is increasingly recognized that a far more effective procurement strategy sets clear business outcomes that allow suppliers to make a richer contribution to your long-term objectives.
+It is increasingly recognized that a far more effective procurement strategy sets clear business outcomes that allow suppliers to make a richer contribution to your long-term objectives and improve your overall supplier relationship.
 At the same time, businesses recognise the need to focus on triple bottom line (TBL) outcomes – that is not just economic but also environmental and social performance factors.
 Procurement is not about reducing costs but adding value to your business.

 What’s increasingly called for is a more creative approach that aligns company culture around complex new supplier eco-systems – making them responsive, value-driven and strategic.